-Pass the Principles and Practice or Engineering (PE) examination
+- PE Exam – Pass the Principles and Practice of Engineering (PE) examination

 The FE examination is computer-based and offered at testing centers throughout the country.
 Pearson Professional Centers (Pearson VUE) is a testing company that has many testing centers, including one in Ann Arbor, MI, and offers the FE exam.
 To register to take the exam you will need to create and account through NCEES (National Council of Examiners for Engineering and Surveying).